FREMANTLE PRISON ART TOUR

 Boab Tree at Sunset, 2017

-A joint initiative of the Department of Corrective Services and Fremantle Prison, Insider Art: Winter 2017 showcases the creative achievements of incarcerated prisoners from across Western Australia.
+A joint initiative of the Department of Justice and Fremantle Prison, Insider Art: Winter 2017 showcases the creative achievements of incarcerated prisoners from across Western Australia.

 These exhibitions are always diverse in style and ideas.
 Pieces exhibited include those from traditional Aboriginal artists with 50,000 years of culture to draw upon; those created by prisoners engaged in tertiary courses in contemporary art practice; and everything in between.